chromium/pdfium/README.md

 For sample applications like `pdfium_test` to build, one must set `pdf_is_standalone = true`.

-By default, the entire project builds with C++14.
-When building with the experimental Skia backend, Skia itself it built with C++17.
+By default, the entire project builds with C++17.

 When complete the arguments will be stored in `<directory>/args.gn`, and GN will automatically use the new arguments to generate build files.